SRUM: Fine-Grained Self-Rewarding for Unified Multimodal Models: Analysis of Self-Rewarding

-\textbf{Out-of-Domain Knowledge-based Generalization}.
-To further evaluate the \textbf{generalization capability} of our model on unseen domains, we utilize \textbf{T2I-ReasonBench}, a large-scale and well-regarded benchmark for analyzing the reasoning quality of generated images.
+As illustrated in~\Cref{fig:wise}, selecting any single group for training generally enhances the image generation performance of the other two groups.
+This improvement is consistent across both standard and CoT reasoning paradigms.
+It shows that SRUM can promote knowledge-domain generalization, enabling generation to better fit instruction semantics at the knowledge level. \textbf{Out-of-Domain Generalization}.
+To further evaluate the \textbf{generalization capability} of our model on unseen domains, we use \textbf{T2I-ReasonBench}, a large-scale benchmark for analyzing the reasoning quality of generated images.
 In this experiment, we take the model trained with \textbf{T2I-CompBench} prompts and directly evaluate its performance on this benchmark.
-This setup is designed to demonstrate the model's ability to generalize to advanced, reasoning-informed image generation tasks.
-We primarily focus on the accuracy scores, which measure the model's high-level semantic alignment with the given prompts.
-To prevent self-rewrite from directly parsing hidden high-level semantics (e.g., in the \textbf{Idiom} category, a phrase like ``a piece of cake'' might be literally interpreted as ``easy,'' which would obscure the model's ability to transfer understanding and could interfere with the evaluation), we use bagel without CoT during evaluation.
+This setup demonstrates the model's ability to generalize to advanced, reasoning-informed image generation tasks.
+We primarily focus on accuracy scores, which measure the model's high-level semantic alignment with the given prompts.
+To prevent self-rewrite from directly parsing hidden high-level semantics (e.g., in the \textbf{Idiom} category, a phrase like ``a piece of cake'' might be literally interpreted as ``easy,'' which would obscure the model's ability to transfer understanding and could interfere with evaluation), we use Bagel without CoT during evaluation.

-As illustrated in the~\Cref{tab:reason}, our SRUM method achieves a superior understanding of the given prompts compared to both the SFT and Base models.
-While SFT also yields a noticeable improvement, the enhanced performance of SRUM demonstrates that our approach effectively improves generalization on complex problems from both a data and an algorithmic perspective.
-Furthermore, in the evaluation of image-based prompts, SRUM provides consistent improvements, in stark contrast to the volatility exhibited by the SFT model.
-This further substantiates that our algorithmic design is more adaptable, taking into account more nuanced factors.
+As illustrated in~\Cref{tab:reason}, SRUM achieves superior prompt understanding compared with both the SFT and Base models.
+While SFT also yields a noticeable improvement, the enhanced performance of SRUM demonstrates that our approach improves generalization on complex problems from both a data and an algorithmic perspective.
+Furthermore, for image-based prompts, SRUM provides consistent improvements, in contrast to the volatility exhibited by the SFT model.
+This further substantiates that our algorithmic design is more adaptable and accounts for more nuanced factors.
+Finally, visual case studies and a detailed analysis of failure modes are provided in Appendix~\ref{fail}, helping differentiate algorithmic boundaries from inherent generative model limitations.